bgoodlab/bgoodlab.github.io/_pages/publications.md

 1. Garud, N. R.\*†, B. H. Good\*†, O. Hallatschek, and K. S. Pollard.
 Evolutionary dynamics of bacteria in the gut microbiome within and across hosts. *PLoS Biology* 17(1):e3000102 (2019).<br/><br/>
 <a href="https://journals.plos.org/plosbiology/article/authors?id=10.1371/journal.pbio.3000126">See Primer article by I. Gordo.</a>

 1. Good, B.H.† and O. Hallatschek.
-Effective models and the search for quantitative principles in microbial evolution. *Current Opinions in Microbiology* 45:203-212 (2018).
+Effective models and the search for quantitative principles in microbial evolution. *Current Opinion in Microbiology* 45:203-212 (2018).

 1. Good, B. H.†, S. Martis, and O. Hallatschek.
 Adaptation limits ecological diversification and promotes ecological tinkering during the competition for substitutable resources. *PNAS* 115:E10407-E10416 (2018).